 [ENGLISH DAY] A Story from Papua and The Future Assessment Center

-BKD.NTTPROV.GO.ID - From 24th February to 2nd March 2019, I joined as an assessor for civil servant competence assessment at Fakfak Regency, West Papua Province.
+BKD.NTTPROV.GO.ID - From 24th February to 2nd March 2019, I participated as an assessor for civil servant competence assessment at Fakfak Regency, West Papua Province.
 The competence assessment was under the P2K (Pendekatan Pelayanan Kepegawaian) program; a program on Acceleration of Official Service held by National Civil Service Agency (BKN) which took place in Papua and West Papua Province.
-In the P2K program of 2019, National Civil Service Agency engaged all the assessors from the regional and central instance, included assessors from NTT Province.
+In the P2K program of 2019, National Civil Service Agency engaged all the assessors from the local and central instance, included assessors from NTT Province.
 There were 17 assessors from NTT joined in the program.
-We were distributed to every regency/municipality at Papua and West Papua Province.
+We were distributed to every regency/ municipality at Papua and West Papua Province.

 The program became more interesting due to the participation of assessors from many different instances with a varied background of assessment experience.
 There was a sharing of experience and the light discussions among assessors either at the restaurant while tasting delicious burning-fishes, at tourism beach of Kampung Wambar while enjoying Tobelo Dancing of the teenagers and some assessors, on the boat while sailing to Palm Island, Goat Island, Cat Island, Queen of Sea Island, and Layar Coral, at Araguni Island while having a lunch of its traditional seafood, or at the garden of Fakfak town while tasting fried bananas with a cup of hot ginger-milk.
 It was really a free-tour-tasted assessment program.

 Nevertheless, it was relaxed but serious.
-By the experiences sharing of the assessors, I knew much more about national problems of assessment center occurred in almost every instance all over the country.
+By the sharing of the experience of the assessors, I knew much more about national problems of assessment center occurred in almost every instance all over the country.
 It sharpens my insight to look to the future of assessment center.
-It was clearer for me that there is only a few instances pay attention seriously in improving their own assessment center program.
+It was clearer for me that there are only a few instances pay attention seriously in improving their own assessment center program.
 Most instances become a faithful user of external assessment center just to follow the necessity of regulation; because competence assessment is an absolute requirement of national regulation in promoting employees.